Your One Stop Shop for Cable Lugs

 1. Compression cable lugs to DIN 46235

-A Compression Lug is manufactured from electrolytic copper and tin-plated that protects it from corrosion.
+A Compression Lug is manufactured from raw material electrolytic copper and tin-plated that protects it from corrosion.

 It also has a marking which provides information on width and number of crimps to be used, making it easier to know where and how to use it.